 Why is Scheduling People Hard?

 Most people do not realise just how complicated staff planning and employee scheduling can be.
-Surely it's just a case of allocating some work to people until you have covered all the jobs?
+Surely it's just a case of allocating some work to employees until you have covered all the jobs?
 However, even a very simple example demonstrates why the planner's task is in fact extremely challenging:

 Imagine that you have 3 people (A, B & C) and 3 jobs (1, 2 & 3).
 Each person can do one job, but some people are better at certain types of jobs than others so we want to work out the best allocation of work.